 How to save your Scratch project?

 You must be logged in to Scratch to save your projects.
 When you start creating a project on Scratch, Scratch auto-saves the work.
-You can also manually save the project by clicking on ‘Save now’ on the top of the Scratch editor.
+You can also manually save the project by clicking on ‘Save now’ at the top of the Scratch editor.

 How to share your Scratch project?